jaseci-labs/mtp-evaluation/README.md

 jac run main.jac
 ```

-This demonstrates real-world application of MTLLM for dynamic content generation in an interactive environment.
+This demonstrates the real-world application of MTLLM for dynamic content generation in an interactive environment.

 ## Repository Structure